-Any Member of the GA should be present or represented at any meeting and shall participate in a cooperative manner in a meeting.
+Any Member of the GA should be present or represented at any meeting and shall participate cooperatively in a meeting.
 They may likely appoint a substitute or a proxy to attend and vote at any meeting.

 Convening meetings

 The chairperson shall convene ordinary meetings of the General Assembly at least once every six months and shall also convene extraordinary meetings at any time upon written request of any Member.